 You will be prompted to enter a name for your new version of the paragraph.
 You will then be able to select your own version for future jobs.

-Once you are satisfied with the content of your Health & Safety Policy, simply click the Export button to print or export to a PDF or Word.
+Once you are satisfied with the Health & Safety Policy, simply click the Export button to export to a PDF or Word doc.